 There are many ways to explore the Darent Valley and a lot will depend on the size of your group (and their age ranges), your fitness, your interests and the season.
 There are plenty of walking routes that link one station to another (the best being between Otford, Shoreham and Eynsford, along the beautiful paths that meander along the valley floor near the Darent River).
 Other routes take you high into the hills, from which to enjoy spectacular views and peaceful wildflower meadows.

 One suggested itinerary has been published on the Community Rail Network website which promotes amazing rail journeys all over the UK.
-Scenic Rail Britain but we will be adding more for you to consider.
-For example:
+Check Scenic Rail Britain for details but also check here soon as we will be adding more for you to consider.

 All producers are within walking distance of the train stations in the Valley and the produce reflects the exciting potential of living and working in a beautiful chalk grassland habitat.
-Two key visits include the Mount Vineyard and Castle Farm in Shoreham.
+Key visits include dropping in to the newly refurbished Samuel Palmer Inn, the well-established Mount Vineyard and insta-famous lavender Castle Farm, all in or near Shoreham (Kent) station.
 At the vineyard, owner Simon Greenwood grows eight varieties of grapes on similar soil to the Champagne region of France.
 You can taste a selection of award-winning sparkling wines and enjoying a platter of local charcuterie and cheeses (or artisan pizza) in the landscaped gardens.

 A half hour stroll along the beautiful River Darent brings you to Castle Farm, home to the UK’s largest lavender fields, at their peak in July.
 William and Caroline Alexander run this diverse farm with their family, raising beef cows which graze by the chalk stream, tending to sugary Norfolk Royal apples which glow red on the trees in autumn, propping up towering hop vines reminding us of the Kentish beer history of the valley, and of course nurturing the beautiful purple lavender fields stretching all around.